 CabinZero Backpack Review: The Perfect Bag for Every Trip

 This post contains affiliate links, which means if you book or buy something through one of these links, I may earn a small commission at no cost to you.

 Here is my CabinZero backpack review.
-I used my Travel Vintage 44L bag for a variety of trips this fall, and it was perfect for every experience.
+I used my Travel Vintage 44L bag for a variety of trips this summer and fall, and it was perfect for every experience.

 In Barcelona this past June, I had to say a tearful farewell to the backpack I had used since college.
 I didn’t have the heart to throw it away myself – I left a note for my Airbnb host asking him to take care of it after I left.

 The waist belt had ripped off when it was loaded onto a cruise ship, and without the belt, it was too uncomfortable to carry.
 So I bought a cheap suitcase with wheels in a souvenir shop to use for the duration of my trip.
 It was much easier on my back, but it was difficult to drag over cobblestones and maneuver through crowded metro stations.

 Luckily, not long after I returned home from Europe, the Cabin Zero Vintage 44L backpack came into my life, and my old backpack became a distant memory.
 Because of its durability and versatility, my CabinZero bag quickly became my go-to for road trips, weekend trips within the U.S. and even international trips.
 Not only has it suited my needs for all of these different experiences, but it also has held up to a lot of wear and tear.